 Carrots help in getting rid of sunburned skin.
 Regular consumption of carrot juice removes facial spots and age marks.
 Besides, the anti-bacterial agents present in carrots prevent skin dryness, making the skin healthy and fresh.

 Apply grated carrot or boiled carrot paste on any cut or burn.
 This will eliminate the risk of infection.

 Carrots increase the production of saliva in the mouth.
-A compound called ‘Silva’ is secreted in our mouths when we eat carrots.
+A compound called ‘Silva’ is secreted when we eat carrots.
 Silva balances the acid in the mouth and destroys the bacteria responsible for tooth decay.
-Eating carrots regularly strengthens the gums.
+Eating carrots strengthens the gums.

 Carrots are full of dietary fiber.
 These elements keep the blood flow normal, keeping the heart healthy without allowing anything to build up in the arteries.
 Carrots contain alpha-carotene and lutein, which reduce the risk of heart disease.

 Carrots are very beneficial in controlling cholesterol and blood sugar.
 Carrot juice reduces fat levels in the body.
 Also, the fiber present in carrots keeps the colon clean and prevents constipation.
 Carrots make RBCs, the main component of blood, live longer.
 As a result, the level of hemoglobin in the blood increases.
 At the same time, carrots increase the level of beneficial cholesterol or lipoproteins in the skin.
 The nutritional value of carrots removes harmful cholesterol, which reduces the risk of atherosclerosis and stroke.

 In protecting The Brain

 Carrot halwa helps children develop intelligence.
 And carrot juice improves the nervous system and helps increase brain power.

 In Solving Respiratory Problems